yue/wey/README.md

 It is also encouraged to fork this project or even develop commercial apps based on this project, as long as you follow the GPLv3 license.

-## Login limitations

-The Slack APIs are not really friendly for third party client apps, to implement OAuth we have to first develop a small web app, and then ask your team's admin to manually add the app to your team.

-As workaround Wey can read Slack tokens from system keychain, which are written to by the official Slack desktop app.
-So to login with Wey, you need to login with the official Slack desktop app first.

-Wey does not silently read the system keychain, you will be explicitly prompted by the system when using Wey to read Slack tokens.

-Another way to login is to acquire a [token from Slack][token], which is a deprecated feature and some teams have disabled it.

 ## Performance bottleneck

 In Wey most time are spent on networking, especially on startup when fetching